 Voting members and representatives from five counties were present.
-In accordance with Idaho Code 39-423, this Budget Hearing Committee consists of the Chairs of the Boards of County Commissioners or a County Commissioner designated to attend in their place by proxy form for Fiscal Year 2025 Budget Committee Hearing Minutes May 21, 2024
+In accordance with Idaho Code 39-423, this Budget Hearing Committee consists of the Chairs of the Boards of County Commissioners or a County Commissioner designated to attend in their place by proxy form for each of the counties within District 3, which includes Adams, Canyon, Gem, Owyhee, Payette, and Washington Counties.
+Each county will cast only one vote.

+Fiscal Year 2025 Budget Committee Hearing Minutes May 21, 2024